GfellerLab/SIB_workshop/workbooks/Cell_lines.md

 metacells with
 SEACells](https://github.com/GfellerLab/SIB_workshop/blob/main/workbooks/SEACells.ipynb)).
-To avoid any issues related to the installation of those packages or data transfrering from Python to R, we also privide precomputed results of metacell partition using those two methods (see and )
+To avoid any issues related to the installation of those packages or data transferring from Python to R, we also provide precomputed results of metacell partition using those two methods (see and )

+    #remotes::install_github("GfellerLab/SuperCell@dev")

     # make a data library (cell lines or Zilionis)
     library(SuperCell)